Single-unit study

 BSB105 The Future Enterprise

 This introductory unit is designed to equip business students with the essential knowledge and skills to navigate rapidly evolving business landscapes in the ‘Economy of Algorithms’ and thrive in the future of work.
-Drawing on real-world cases, students will explore the dynamics of digital transformation and disruption, preparing students to lead their organisations through technological shifts, fostering innovation and resilience.
-Students will evaluate and build their digital capabilities, preparing them as future business leaders equipped to make responsible decisions in the digital realm that are integral to long-term business success and societal well-being.
-Students will emerge as strategic thinkers capable of leveraging their own digital capabilities and digital tools to drive business success.
+Drawing on real-world cases, you will explore the dynamics of digital transformation and disruption, preparing you to lead their organisations through technological shifts, fostering innovation and resilience.
+You will evaluate and build their digital capabilities, preparing them as future business leaders equipped to make responsible decisions in the digital realm that are integral to long-term business success and societal well-being.
+You will emerge as strategic thinkers capable of leveraging their own digital capabilities and digital tools to drive business success.
 This unit is relevant to students of all business disciplines, preparing you for the future of work and introducing you to business capabilities to ignite your career.

 BSB106 Dynamic Markets